martinthomson/is-the-future/draft-thomson-is-the-future.md

 comprehensive, so there could be exceptions.

-# Problems and Recommendations
+# Independent Submission Stream Issues Problems

 The largest category from which publication on the stream is sought is for protocol specification.
-Though it is hard to definitively point to specific motivations for each document, trends are recognizable.
+Though it is hard to definitively point to specific motivations for each document, some trends are recognizable.
+This section explores obvious trends.

-The biggest question here is whether it is appropriate to continue to publish protocol specifications on the stream.

 ## Protocol Specifications {#contention}